Pycnanthemum muticum

 Size

-How Large Does Mountain Mint Grow?
+How Large Does Pycnanthemum muticum Grow?

 Additional Information

--
+- Mountain Mint

-Short-Toothed Mountain Mint
+- Short-Toothed Mountain Mint

-Clustered Mountain Mint
+- Clustered Mountain Mint

-Broadleaf Mountain Mint
+- Broadleaf Mountain Mint

-Is Mountain Mint Good for Pollinators?
+Is Mountain Mint good for pollinator gardens?

-Does Mountain Mint Spread?
+Does Mountain Mint spread?

-Is Mountain Mint Deer Resistant?
+Is Mountain Mint deer resistant?